 Tips for deducting car insurance from your taxes

-If you plan to deduct car insurance from your taxes, keeping good records in case the IRS questions you is essential.
+If you plan to deduct car insurance from your taxes, keeping detailed records in case the IRS questions you is essential.
 Closely track how you use your vehicle, including a diligent vehicle log that records every mile the car is driven for personal and business use.

 “If a vehicle isn’t used solely for work, track the percentage of time the vehicle is used for both personal and business-related purposes,” Shannonhouse says.
 “As a practical tip, record the starting mile and ending mile each time the vehicle is used, and make note of what the purpose of the drive was.”